ericmurr/ericmurr/README.md

 *   🌍  I'm based in Kansas City
 *   🖥️  See my portfolio at [ericmurr.com](http://www.ericmurr.com)
 *   ✉️  You can contact me at [eric.murr@me.com](mailto:eric.murr@me.com)
-*   🧠  I'm learning anything Javascript
+*   🧠  I'm learning anything Javascript and more

 Technologies
 ------------------------------